NinaNusb/NinaNusb.github.io/README.md

   I began with a strong foundation in the structure, history, and diversity of languages, developed through immersion in both Romance and Germanic philologies.

 ## Research Interests
-- Human sentence processing
+- Human and artificial language processing
-- Cognitive science
-- Language Model Interpretability
+- Language model interpretability
 - Psycholinguistics and cognitive neuroscience of language

 ## Peer-reviewed publications